PADI Freediving Courses In Mauritius

 standing out from the rest

 Every person is unique and this individuality matters.
-This is why all the courses are conducted on a one on one basis.
-I trust this to be the best approach to ensure the quality of teaching, allowing every individual to develop their potential without external pressure, while receiving all the attention needed to help them flourish at their own pace.
+This is why all the courses and training are conducted privately only.
+I trust this to be the best approach to ensure the quality of teaching, allowing every individual to develop their potential without external pressure, while receiving all the attention needed to help them progress at their own pace.

-The freediving courses follow the PADI freediving program whose purpose is to develop the skills and knowledge of freediving through a student-centered course while providing maximum practice and realistic application.
+While the freediving courses follow the PADI freediving program, the knowledge and experience I bring to my teaching go way beyond textbook knowledge.
+My purpose is to help people develop the skills of freediving through an individually customized approach to provide maximum practice and realistic application.

 All courses can be conducted in English or French.